mikaelgartner/30-day-sprint/README.md

 ---

-# 🟨 Day 21: Build Day 2 — Learnings & Achievements
+# 🟨 Day 21: Portfolio Build Day 2 — Learnings & Achievements

 ## 🚀 What I Built
 - 🧱 Added **About**, **Projects**, and **Contact** sections to my portfolio page